 Not enough time to get to the North, you can plan a day trip to North Iceland with Air Iceland and visit these amazing places.
 This is one easy adventure in Iceland that most people miss out on!

 From late August to March the dancing Northern Lights can be seen in Iceland.
 This celestial light show needs a clear, dark sky away from light sources.
 The solar particles that collide with the earth’s atmosphere work in cycles, so you have to check the forecast and allow plenty of time and be patient.
 We were there in summer and didn’t get to see the Northern Lights and hoping to make it back soon.

-One of most popular attraction in Iceland is actually man-made but don’t let that deter you – people flock to bathe in the milky blue waters of the ethereal Blue Lagoon.
-After all that adventures you might need and most definitely deserve that therapeutic soak in the powder-blue geothermal seawater.
+After all those adventures in Iceland, you should plan for someplace to relax those tired bones.
+One of the most popular attractions in Iceland is actually man-made but don’t let that deter you – people flock to bathe in the milky blue waters of the ethereal Blue Lagoon.
+After all those adventures you might need and most definitely deserve that therapeutic soak in the powder-blue geothermal seawater.

 Where to Stay in Iceland

-We rented a car and drove around the island and had no issues.
-We stopped at many places to photograph and explore further, although we had a few tours pre-booked – you can some of our favorite ones here, the best part was just driving through the amazing landscape.
+We rented a car and drove around the Ring Road in Iceland and had no issues.
+This gave us the flexibility of stopping at many places to photograph and explore further.
+We had a few tours pre-booked – you can find some of our favorite ones here.
+The best part was just driving through such an amazing landscape.
 We can’t wait to go back for more ‘easy’ adventures in Iceland.
-Google maps works in Iceland but it is always nice to have guidebooks and a map handy.
-Here are my picks from Amazon.